 THE 013.
 Dance: Jazz.
-1.
+(I semester hour)

 This course will focus on dance techniques specific to Jazz and its application toward expressive theatrical storytelling.
 The instructor will use music, imagery, and dramatic texts, along with industry-standard terminology.
 Course is available for students at all levels, however some experience is preferred.